DerekYuntao/myblog/_posts/2020-08-03-POP-add-new-variables.md

 ---
 layout: post
-title: "Adding new variables in POP"
+title: "Add new variables in POP"
 date: 2020-08-03
 description: How to add new variables in POP
 share: true